 - linear electronics

 Your embedded systems coursework will focus on microprocessors and microcontrollers.
-This will include the design, testing, and development of embedded systems and their components.
+This includes the design, testing, and development of embedded systems and their components.
 You will also take two elective courses.
 Your electives may extend your embedded systems training or broaden your knowledge in other areas of electrical engineering technology.

-ODU's electrical engineering technology program is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board of ABET, http://www.abet.org.
+ODU's electrical engineering technology program is accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org.